PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 alt="Graphical user interface, text, application Description automatically generated" />

-Now that you’ve seen how to test your work when working with translations, it possible to make an important high-level observation.
-As you begin to work with secondary languages and translations to localize a PBIX project, you will follow the same set of steps again and
+Now that you’ve seen how to test your work when working with translations, it possible to make a high-level observation about working with Translations Builder.
+As you begin to work with secondary languages and translations to localize a PBIX project, you will follow the same set of steps again and again:
-again:

 1. Make changes in Power BI Desktop